 Light and Stem Analysis

 Rooting Data & Plot Fill & Email File

 Tomato Juice Plot, pH Plot, Sucrose Plot

-ABA Dose Plot, GA Dose Plot
+ABA Dose Plot, GA-TJ Dose Plot

 Seed Germination Z-test Sheet